All Episodes

 Most people think everybody else is smarter than they are.

-Well, I must be missing some those people are right.
+Well, I must be missing to those.

 It must be true.

-So we got global warming.
+So, we got global warming.

 We have to act.